Literature DB >> 27353754

 NS, not significantly different from result seen with killed control.

-Despite low biovolume relative to the cyanobacteria, heterotrophs accounted for approximately 68% of class="Chemical">EOM-derived C uclass="Chemical">ptake in the class="Chemical">pan class="Chemical">DCMU treatment, with cyanobacteria incorporating the remaining 32%.
+Incorporation of C and n class="Chemical">N by taxonomic groups based on NanoSIMS-derived population averages at 6 h for the cyanobacteria and 12 h for the heterotrophs The number of cells analyzed (n) was between 9 and 31.
+NS, not significantly difpan class="Chemical">ferent from result seen with killed control.
+Despite low biovolume relative to the cyanobacteria, heterotron class="Chemical">phs accounted for approximately 68% of EOM-derived C upn>take in the n>an class="Chemical">DCMU treatment, with cyanobacteria incorporating the remaining 32%.
 This difference was more pronounced for N, where heterotrophs accounted for 80% of the EOM N uptake in the DCMU treatment (Table 1).

 The effect of light regime on biofilm composition and enzyme activity.

-After 3 days of treatment using continuous darkness, we measured extracellular composition and enzyme activity in the biofilms and found evidence for both decreased class="Disease">EPS levels and increased degradation activity relative to the continuous light and class="Chemical">pan class="Chemical">diel treatments.
+After 3 days of treatment using continuous darkness, we measured extracellular composition and enzyme activity in the biofilms and found evidence for both decreased n class="Chemical">pan class="Disease">EPS levels and increased degradation activity relative to the continuous light and class="Chemical">n>an class="Chemical">diel treatments.
 Measured levels of extracellular carbohydrate and RNA content were significantly lower in the dark treatment (Fig. 4A).
 Extracellular enzyme assays revealed that protease and carboxyl esterase activities increased significantly in the dark-treated biofilms (Fig. 4B).
 Additionally, in biofilms kept in continuous darkness, the signal intensity from the exopolysaccharide fluorescent stain, Congo red, was significantly reduced (see Fig. S2 in the supplemental material), corroborating carbohydrate measurements indicating that EPS levels decreased in the dark.

 FIG 4